 - Heavier than shorter cables

-3. BV Dog Tie Out Cable 25ft
+3. BV Dog Tie Out Cable (25ft)

 What We Like:

-- Strong enough for large dogs
+- Strong enough for large breeds

-- Reflective coating for safety
+- Reflective for dusk or night

-- Rust-resistant for outdoor use
+- Rust-resistant for outdoor weather

-- Rotating clasps reduce tangling
+- Swiveling clasps reduce tangling

 What Could Be Improved:

-- Not suitable for walking or training
+- Not designed for walking or training

-- Cable can feel heavy to transport
+- Cable can be heavy to move

 4. Petest 30ft Reflective Tie-Out Cable